Meal Plan Information

 All other resident students who are required to purchase a meal plan will be assigned to the Flex 100.

 15. Class year is based on credits earned and recorded at the Registrar’s Office prior to the beginning of each semester.
 The class year, particularly in the case of first year students and transfer students, as well as the residence hall assignment, will determine the requirement of purchase of one of the Charger Unlimited meal plans.

-16. For more detailed descriptions of the meal plans, amenities of each of UNH’s dining locations, as well as updated pricing, please refer to the dining brochure published by Sodexo Food Services for the
+16. For more detailed descriptions of the meal plans, amenities of each of UNH’s dining locations, as well as updated pricing, check out the website for Sodexo Food Services at the

 University of New Haven.